smilack/purescript-gesso/README.md

 ### What does Gesso do?

+Gesso is designed to get you drawing on a `<canvas>` element with PureScript as quickly and easily as possible.

 You provide Gesso with:

+- Render function
+- Window mode (fullscreen, fixed size, or stretch to fit another element)
+- View box (origin, width, and height — like an SVG)
 - Initial application state
-- Window mode (fullscreen, fixed size, or stretch to fit another element) and a view box (origin point, width, and height, like an SVG)
-- Render function
+- Optionally:
-- (Optionally) Update function run before each render
+  - Update function to run before each render
-- (Optionally) Event handlers
+  - Event handlers
-- (Optionally) I/O functions to communicate with a parent application
+  - I/O functions to communicate with a parent application

 Then, Gesso: